-River Front & Centre
+3 River Front & Centre

-Deniliquin is well known as a River Town.
+- Deniliquin is well known as a River Town.
 The Wamba Wamba and Perrepa Perrepa people's relationship with the river and the surrounding landscape is acknowledged and celebrated.
 The River is valued for its social, economic and environmental contribution.
 It is a public asset, shared and enjoyed by all.
 The levee continues to provide flood protection, but doesn't disconnect the river from the town.
-Commercial enterprise is encouraged, providing public access to the river is retained.

-- Provide access for all abilities to the River wherever possible - Provide shade and seating options - Manage invasive species, erosion and rubbish - Support active recreation such as waterskiing and speed boating in appropriate locations - Foster more low impact and passive recreation sports - Provide launch points and ramps to facilitate public access to the river right into the town.
-The Living Lagoons provide habitat opportunities, and native fish breeding programs are restocking the Edward River.
+Commercial enterprise is encouraged, providing public - access to the river is retained. - Key Outcomes for the Future - Provide access for all abilities to the River wherever possible - Provide shade and seating options - Manage invasive species, erosion and rubbish Support active recreation such as waterskiing and speed boating in appropriate - locations - Foster more low impact and passive recreation sports - Provide launch points and ramps to facilitate public access to the river